Sage-Bionetworks-Workflows/py-optimize-nextflow/README.md

 metrics.
 This script has been packaged into a docker container so that it can be ran anywhere.

+When running the docker container detailed below you will be able to look at previous runs for your pipelines.
+It uses detailed information about how much memory and CPU was used during the execution of the run.
+Using this information you may determine if you are over provisioning your processes.

 ### Running this container

 #### Export the following environment variables to be used by the container: